rust-lang/reference/src/expressions/loop-expr.md

 When `continue` is encountered, the current iteration of the associated loop body is immediately terminated, returning control to the loop *head*.

 r[expr.loop.continue.while]
-In the case of a `while` loop, the head is the conditional expression controlling the loop.
+In the case of a `while` loop, the head is the conditional operands controlling the loop.

 r[expr.loop.continue.for]
 In the case of a `for` loop, the head is the call-expression controlling the loop.